yuanqidu/GraphGT/README.md

-### GraphGT: Systematic Datasets for Graph Generation and Transformation
+### GraphGT: Datasets for Graph Generation and Transformation by Machine Learning